DE-RSE/de-rse.github.io/_posts/2017-03-22-welcome-to-the-de-rse-blog.md

 This weblog will contain posts on subjects that are relevant to the Research Software Engineers community.

 **You, too**, can contribute (in English or German).
-Simply clone [this website's GitHub repository](https://github.com/DE-RSE/de-rse.github.io/), check out the [README](https://github.com/DE-RSE/de-rse.github.io/blob/master/README.md) (we use [Jekyll](https://jekyllrb.com/), and it's easy to create and publish drafts with `rake`), create a blog post, and submit it to us via a GitHub pull request against `master`!
+Simply clone [this website's GitHub repository](https://github.com/DE-RSE/de-rse.github.io/), check out the [README](https://github.com/DE-RSE/de-rse.github.io/blob/main/README.md) (we use [Jekyll](https://jekyllrb.com/), and it's easy to create and publish drafts with `rake`), create a blog post, and submit it to us via a GitHub pull request against `main`!

 Happy reading, happy contributing!